Right To Health in India: Constitutional Perspective

-Health is the essential prerequisite of human being and plays vital role in national development.
-Right to health is essential right without which one cannot exercise its basic human rights.
+Health is the essential prerequisite of human beings and plays a vital role in national development.
+The right to health is an essential right without which one cannot exercise its basic human rights.

 The Constitution of India is the supreme law of India; it aims to secure social, economic and political justice.
 The Constitution of India does not categorically provide for the right to health as a fundamental right.
 The Constitution directs the state to take measures to improve the condition of health care of the people.
 The preamble has been amplified and elaborated in the Directive Principles of State policy.
 However, the basic law of the State safeguards individual rights and promotes national wellbeing.

 It is the duty of the State to provide an effective mechanism for the welfare of the public at large.